 Professor Hani Gabra – Director of Ovarian Cancer Action Research Centre

-Ovarian Cancer is notoriously difficult to spot, with non-specific symptoms in the early stages.
+With non-specific symptoms in the early stages.
 It is hoped that this new method of early diagnosis could help save lives.

 Early Ovarian Cancer symptoms can be similar to those of other conditions, these some to watch out for: